Integrated information theory

-Integrated information theory (IIT) attempts to provide a framework capable of explaining why some physical systems (such as human brains) are conscious, why they feel the particular way they do in particular states (e.g. why our visual field appears extended when we gaze out at the night sky), and what it would take for other physical systems to be conscious (Are other animals conscious?
-Might the whole Universe be?).
-In principle, once the theory is mature and has been tested extensively in controlled conditions, the IIT framework may be capable of providing a concrete inference about whether any physical system is conscious, to what degree it is conscious, and what particular experience it is having.
-In IIT, a system's consciousness (what it is like subjectively) is conjectured to be identical to its causal properties (what it is like objectively).
-Therefore it should be possible to account for the conscious experience of a physical system by unfolding its complete causal powers (see Central identity).
+Integrated information theory (IIT) proposes a mathematical model for the consciousness of a system.
+It comprises a framework ultimately intended to explain why some physical systems (such as human brains) are conscious, and to be capable of providing a concrete inference about whether any physical system is conscious, to what degree, and what particular experience it has; why they feel the particular way they do in particular states (e.g. why our visual field appears extended when we gaze out at the night sky), and what it would take for other physical systems to be conscious (Are other animals conscious?
+Might the whole universe be?).
+The theory inspired the development of new clinical techniques to empirically assess consciousness in unresponsive patients.

+According to IIT, integrated information (Φ) corresponds to the quantity of consciousness.
+That is, a system's consciousness (what it is like subjectively) is conjectured to be mathematically described by the system's causal structure (what it is like objectively).
+Therefore, it should be possible to account for the conscious experience of a physical system by unfolding its complete causal powers.

 IIT was proposed by neuroscientist Giulio Tononi in 2004.
-The latest version of the theory, labeled IIT 3.0, was published in 2014.
-However, the theory is still in development, as is evident from the later publications improving on the formalism presented in IIT 3.0.
+Despite significant interest, IIT remains controversial.
+In 2023, a number of scholars characterized it as unfalsifiable pseudoscience for lacking sufficient empirical support, a claim reiterated in a 2025 Nature Neuroscience commentary.
+A survey of researchers in the field found only a small minority fully endorsing the "pseudoscience" label.
+Other researchers have defended the theory in response.

 Overview

 Relationship to the "hard problem of consciousness"

-David Chalmers has argued that any attempt to explain consciousness in purely physical terms (i.e. to start with the laws of physics as they are currently formulated and derive the necessary and inevitable existence of consciousness) eventually runs into the so-called "hard problem".
+David Chalmers has argued that any attempt to explain consciousness in purely physical terms (i.e., to start with the laws of physics as they are currently formulated and derive the necessary and inevitable existence of consciousness) eventually runs into the so-called "hard problem".
 Rather than try to start from physical principles and arrive at consciousness, IIT "starts with consciousness" (accepts the existence of our own consciousness as certain) and reasons about the properties that a postulated physical substrate would need to have in order to account for it.
 The ability to perform this jump from phenomenology to mechanism rests on IIT's assumption that if the formal properties of a conscious experience can be fully accounted for by an underlying physical system, then the properties of the physical system must be constrained by the properties of the experience.
-The limitations on the physical system for consciousness to exist are unknown and consciousness may exist on a spectrum, as implied by studies involving split brain patients and conscious patients with large amounts of brain matter missing.
+The limitations on the physical system for consciousness to exist are unknown and consciousness may exist on a spectrum, as implied by studies involving split-brain patients and conscious patients with large amounts of brain matter missing.

+IIT aims to explain which physical systems are conscious, to what degree, and in what way.
+The theory begins from the phenomenological certainty that experience exists, and infers necessary physical postulates that any conscious substrate must satisfy.
 Specifically, IIT moves from phenomenology to mechanism by attempting to identify the essential properties of conscious experience (dubbed "axioms") and, from there, the essential properties of conscious physical systems (dubbed "postulates").

-Axioms: essential properties of experience

-The axioms are intended to capture the essential aspects of every conscious experience.
-Every axiom should apply to every possible experience.

-The wording of the axioms has changed slightly as the theory has developed, and the most recent and complete statement of the axioms is as follows: